Translate

 • Include title of your artwork and name of movie.

 • Take notes when presenting.
 Use this information to write an artist statement.
 Artist statement due when final completion of blog due (final exam day and time).
-Post artist statement by this day/time in order to receive credit.

 No comments: